sebastienjust/experiments-fullstack-quarkus-vite/README.md

 Reload the page, http://localhost:8080/some-page, you should see "Hello Qute"

-Then play with URL parameters http://localhost:8080/some-page?name=Call%20me%20by%20YourName for example, and you should see "Hello Call me by YourName".
+Try adding URL parameters to verify dynamic rendering, for example: `?name=YourName`.

 So, now, Quarkus can push data directly to the page.
 We can adjust title and what we need.
 Later we will push data to the React component.

-🚩 You can commit and push if it works
+🚩 Checkpoint: commit and push

-## Fusion 👉👈 (in development mode)
+## Fusion (in development mode)

 What interests us now is to fuse in development so we can start coding.
 But also, we need to prepare for production (a little, step by step).

-This is a first iteration and everything won't work.
+This first iteration will not cover all cases.
 The goal is to show the principles.

 First we need to inject in the webpage references to Vite live server.